WildflowerSchools/wf-smcmodel/task_list.md

 * Make functions handle datetimes in an array of shapes/types/formats
 * Make functions handle observation trajectories in an array of shapes/types/formats
-* Consider keeping resampling indices so we can reconstruct trajectories
 * Consider adding (optional) summary functions to model definition
 * Consider calculating summaries in TensorFlow
 * Add explicit names to tensors and ops